-Joseph Henry Blackburne: A Chess Biography is published by McFarland at a price of $75.
+Joseph Henry Blackburne: A Chess Biography was published by McFarland in 2015.

-The first impression has sold out (though some retailers may hold copies) and McFarland have reprinted a further 500 hardback copies.
+The first impression sold out quickly and McFarland reprinted a further 500 hardback copies, incorporating some corrections.

 Grandmaster J.H.
 Blackburne (1841-1924), previously the subject of a chapter in Dr. Tim Harding's Eminent Victorian Chess Players, has long deserved a full biography and major game collection.
 Buyers of the hardback will enjoy a collectors' item that should give pleasure and instruction, while increasing in value over the years.

-The reprint (now available) is likely to be the last printing in hardback so do not miss this chance to obtain it.
-The reprint also incorporates some corrections.
+The current version is likely to be the last printing in hardback so do not miss this chance to obtain it.
+We have been collecting further corrections for any future reprint or second edition.

 Thanks to many readers of this website who helped with research queries.
 Following the long-awaited reopening of the magnificent Manchester Central Library, which Tim visited in May 2014, important source material unavailable anywhere else was collected.